 Sayadaw U Tejaniya

-Sayadaw U Tejaniya trained in Burma under the late meditation master Shwe Oo Min Sayadaw.
+Sayadaw U Tejaniya trained under the late meditation master Shwe Oo Min Sayadaw.
 After a career in business and life as a householder, he became a monk in 1996.
 He is now the meditation teacher of the Shwe Oo Min meditation center in Yangon, Burma.
 The author of Dhamma Everywhere, he also teaches worldwide.

 Steve Armstrong, a co-founding teacher at the Vipassana Metta Foundation's dhamma sanctuary on Maui shares the Buddha's teachings on human development and liberation of mind.
 Out of compassion for future generations he plants trees and directs the Burma Schools Project.